Ciapanò, Rovescino, Traversone, Busca, Vinciperde, Mattazza

 When all tricks have been played, the values of cards taken in tricks are counted.
 Each player except the winner of the last trick scores as penalty points the value of the cards they have taken, disregarding any fractions - for example a player who has taken three and one thirds point scores 3; a player who has taken just two thirds of a point scores nothing.
 The scores of all the players for one hand should add up to 11, so the player who won the last trick scores the difference between 11 and the total of the amounts scored by the other players.

-If one player wins all the points (not necessarily all the tricks), this is called Cappotto.
-The player with all the points scores zero for the hand and the opponents score 11 each.
+If one player wins 11 points because each other player has less than 1 point (players with ⅓ or ⅔ have their scores rounded down to zero as always) this is called Cappotto.
+The player with all the points scores zero for the hand and the other players score 11 each.

 Any player whose cumulative score is 31 or more points drops out of the game and does not play any more.
 The last people left in play (1, 2 or 3 as players as agreed in advance) win the match.
 This will take several deals.